Lukisn/vdi4670/README.md

 # vdi4670

-This package implements the calculation of gasmixtures according to the standard VDI 4670.
+This package implements the calculation of gas mixtures according to the standard VDI 4670.

 ## Getting Started
 ### Prerequisites